 |---|---|---|

 | 1.
-Rearrangement and regrouping | Items in the published statements are rearranged in a form suitable for analysis (e.g. preparing a Comparative Balance Sheet) | Analytical statement |
+Rearrangement and regrouping | Items are rearranged for analysis (e.g. a Comparative Balance Sheet) | Analytical statement |

 | 2.
-Computation | Ratios, percentages, and trend figures are calculated | Numerical indicators |
+Computation | Ratios, percentages, and trends are calculated | Numerical indicators |

 | 3.
-Interpretation | The indicators are read against the past, against the industry, or against a budget | Conclusion on financial health |
+Interpretation | Indicators are compared with the past, industry, or budget | Conclusion on financial health |

 Objectives of Financial Statement Analysis: The Six NCERT-Listed Goals

-- Assessing operational efficiency and managerial effectiveness in the use of resources.
+- Assessing operational efficiency and managerial effectiveness.

-- Assessing short-term and long-term solvency of the enterprise.
+- Assessing short-term and long-term solvency.

-- Comparing intra-firm and inter-firm performance across periods or against industry peers.
+- Comparing intra-firm and inter-firm performance.

-- Forecasting and budgeting on the basis of past trends.
+- Forecasting and budgeting from past trends.

 Tools of Analysis of Financial Statements Class 12 Accountancy